How to Become a Pilot in the USA

-Some people choose to become flight instructors, and enjoy the idea of teaching other people to become pilots.
-In the USA, you need 1,500 hours of flight time as well as an ATPL certificate in order to work as an airline pilot.
+Some people choose to become flight instructors and enjoy the idea of teaching other people to become pilots.
+In the US, you need at least 1,500 hours of flight time as well as an ATPL certificate to work as an airline pilot.
 Many students complete instructor courses to increase their total number of flight hours.
 An added bonus is that you can earn money as a flight instructor.
+The FAA has reduced the flight-time requirements for graduates of certain flight schools who they regard to be of exceptionally high quality, and has provided a list of the schools authorised to do this.
 Obtaining a job as a flight instructor can also be a stepping stone to becoming employed by an airline.
-There are three instructor courses students can take to help them gain more flight hours:
+The job can pay anywhere from $28,000 to $65,000 per year.
+There are three instructor courses that students can take to help them gain more flight hours:

 1. Certified Flight Instructor (CFI)

 Requirements: Flight instructor applicants must be at least 18 years old and hold either a Commercial Pilot License or an Airline Transport Pilot License, plus an instrument rating.
 They’ll also need to hold a valid FAA third-class medical certificate and receive a logbook endorsement from an authorized instructor on the fundamentals of instructing.

 After obtaining the required certificates/licenses and number of flight hours, the first step is to apply for a job as a pilot at a regional airline.
 After completing a few years in this role, the next step is to apply for a First Officer opening at an international airline.
 Alternatively, you can apply at a private charter company, if you prefer the more luxurious in-flight experience.

 How much does it cost to train to be a pilot?